-The 2022 FORUM Sir Colin Dollery Lecture will be given by Professor Dan Roden, Senior Vice President of Personalised Medicine at Vanderbilt University.
-He will discuss the public health implications of pharmacogenomics.
-The Lecture will be followed by a panel discussion chaired by Professor Sir Munir Pirmohamed FMedSci, bringing together patient, industry, healthcare, and academic representatives to explore ethical, accessibility and economic impacts of pharmacogenomics.
+The 2022 FORUM Sir Colin Dollery Lecture was given by Professor Dan Roden, Senior Vice President of Personalised Medicine at Vanderbilt University.
+He discussed the public health implications of pharmacogenomics.
+The Lecture was followed by a panel discussion chaired by Professor Sir Munir Pirmohamed FMedSci, which brought together patient, industry, healthcare, and academic representatives to explore ethical, accessibility and economic impacts of pharmacogenomics.

 Pharmacogenomics combines pharmacology – the science of drugs – with genomics – the study of the genome and its functions.
 Its aim is to use information about a person’s genomic make-up to identify the most effective treatment for them, to minimise side effects and find the ideal dosage.

 Pharmacogenomics not only presents benefits to the individual; these also translate to wider societal benefits such as reduced pressure on the healthcare system, reduced costs and improved cost effectiveness.

 However, there are potential risks to implementing pharmacogenomics in the healthcare system.
 It can be challenging to prove cost effectiveness and gain regulatory approval.
 The data on which pharmacogenomic interventions are based are often not representative of the diversity of the population in terms of ethnicity and sometimes gender, so there is a risk that conclusions drawn about pharmacogenomics are not applicable to these groups.
 These factors and the difficulty of ensuring uniform access to genetic testing need to be carefully considered and mitigated for to avoid worsening health inequalities.